brentwalther/brentwalther.github.io/_posts/2020-06-26-tree-service-home-brewing-first-three.md

 ## Toasty Roasty - Imperial Stout w/ Coffee {#toasty-roasty}

 After doing something really hoppy for our first brew, we wanted to switch and do something dark.
-We went with the ingredient kit again but an imperial stout caught our eye.
-I was interested in trying something with fewer hops and a stronger grain flavor so it worked out perfectly.
+We went with the ingredient kit again - this time an imperial stout caught our eye.
+I was interested in trying something with fewer hops and a stronger grain flavor.

 This stout used Cara Munich Dark, Black Barley, and Chocolate Wheat grains and was finished off with some mild Columbus hops.
 Trent also does his own coffee roasting so he roasted some fresh coffee (Yemen Mokha Harasi), coarsely ground the beans, and put it in the carboy while fermenting.
 It turned out really incredible.